“Those who sing pray twice” – St. Augustine

 Grounded in our beloved and vibrant QP family, we know that music is essential to the life of our liturgy.
 Our QP Music Ministry focuses on leading the people of God in prayerful song.
 Our various choirs and groups are non-audition ensembles and are open to all who love music and want to share their gifts with our community, while the roles of cantors and instrumentalists require short training sessions.
 Keep reading to find out more about each group within our music ministry.

 All are welcome and encouraged to become involved!
-Contact Caleb Mitchell, Coordinator of Pastoral Music, to become involved!
+Contact Caleb Mitchell, Director of Liturgy & Pastoral Music, to become involved!

 Queen of Peace Adult Choir - The QP Adult Choir is open to all young adults and adults who love to sing in a group to enhance the liturgy and encourage participation from the gathered assembly.
 This group sings in four-part harmony.
 Rehearsals are generally on Mondays (September to May) from 7:00-8:30pm in church.
 The time commitment is usually four rehearsals per month and dedication to the Sunday 9:30 a.m.
 Mass and the various holy day liturgies, and their warm-up times beforehand.